janainedepaula/matching-islands/README.md

 5. Similarity network construction: From the pairwise comparison summaries, the pipeline will extract average similarity values and classify island relationships into three categories: High (≥ 90%) or Medium (50–89%) or Low (< 50%).
 This analyse will be export to a CSV file compatible with Cytoscape with node names are automatically simplified to improve network readability.

 6. Global summary: A final report is generated containing number of strains analyzed, total number of islands, number of islands per strain and distribution of similarity levels in the network.

 # Output files
 After execution, the following files are produced:
 - "comparison_results_summary.txt": Pairwise summaries including average similarity and unmatched genes;
 - "cytoscape_network_classified.csv": Similarity network file for Cytoscape with original names of islands and lineages;
-- "renamed_cytoscape_network_classified.csv": Network file with simplified names (best for cytoscape analysis).
+- "renamed_cytoscape_network_classified.csv": Network file with simplified names (best for cytoscape analysis);
-- "global_analysis_summary.txt": Global overview of the analysis.
+- "global_analysis_summary.txt": Global overview of the analysis;
+- "island_pairwise_coverage.csv": Includes the information of fraction of genes from island A covered by island B and vice-versa.

+# Optional analysis: --plot flag for coverage
+- The scripts/plot_directional_coverage.py takes "island_pairwise_coverage.csv" as input and generates a hexbin density plot showing the relationship between directional coverage values:
+   - X-axis: Fraction of genes from island A covered by island B
+   - Y-axis: Fraction of genes from island B covered by island A
+- The resulting figure highlights the highly symmetric island pairs (values close to the diagonal), asymmetric coverage patterns and dense regions corresponding to frequently observed coverage combinations across the dataset.

+The generation of the directional coverage figure is optional and can be enabled using the "--plot" flag when running the main pipeline (e.g. python3 pathogenicity_match_islands.py --plot).

 # Dependencies
 Python ≥ 3 and libraries: